 The extra cost that you pay for a prebuild comes from the time spent having it built/tested and also the warranty.

 Unlike a DIY build, a prebuilt gaming PC offers a much better warranty.
-For example, if your machine starts to malfunction within the warrenty length, you can send the entire thing back and have it fixed.
+For example, if your machine starts to malfunction within the warranty length, you can send the entire thing back and have it fixed.

 James Cosgrove has been the lead writer at GizmoFusion since 2019.
 He has a huge passion for the latest technology and gadgets.
 He loves to talk and write about this interest.
 He hopes that visitors to the website will find his reports informative and helpful when it comes to making the best choices for their needs.